sf-wdi-15/notes/week_04_auth_orm/day_4_jquery/dawn_intro_jquery/README.md

 # Intro to jQuery

+## NOTES
+1. Examples of jQuery are shown below using JSBin.
+I encourage you to experiment with the examples in JSBin to get a feel for how they work.
+However, before doing so, please clone the JSBin so you don't alter the original.
+To do this, in the JSBin menus, go to File > Clone.
+2. It's simply not possible for me to teach you everything about JQuery in a written introduction (though I wish I could).
+Below, I introduce the basic ideas and explain some of the general syntax, but if you want to become great with jQuery, I recommend you visit the documentation at http://api.jquery.com/, poke around, and try some stuff out in your own [JSBin](http://www.jsbin.com/).

 ## Objectives
   1. Understand what jQuery is, and when to use it
   2. Learn how to include jQuery in your projects